iriri/minimal-c/vector/gnu99/README.md

 `vec_drop` deallocates all resources associated with the vector and returns `NULL`.

-#### vec_shrink
+#### vec_shrink / vec_trim
 ```
 void vec_shrink(vector(T) *v)

+void vec_trim(vector(T) *v)
 ```
-Shrinks the allocation of the vector to twice its length if it is currently more than 75% empty.
-Does nothing otherwise.
-This is the only way to shrink the allocation of the vector–it never shrinks itself automatically.
+`vec_shrink` shrinks the allocation of the vector to twice its length if it is currently more than 75% empty.
+It does nothing otherwise. `vec_trim` shrinks the allocation of the vector to exactly its length.
+These are the only way to shrink the allocation of the vector–it never shrinks itself automatically.

 #### vec_len
 ```